piyush7199/hld-architecture-handbook/03-challenges/3.1.1-url-shortener/this-over-that.md

-# URL Shortener: Design Decisions - This Over That
+# URL Shortener - Design Decisions (This Over That)

 This document provides an in-depth analysis of all major architectural decisions made for the URL Shortener system design.